-Created as a non-profit organization in 1996, today The Chiles Center is housed within the Department of Community and Family Health, at the College of Public Health, at the University of South Florida, and is under the direction of Dean of the College of Public Health and Center Director William Sappenfield, MD, MPH.
+Created as a non-profit organization in 1996, today The Chiles Center is housed at the College of Public Health, at the University of South Florida, and is under the direction of the Center Director William Sappenfield, MD, MPH, CPH.

 Integrate and apply the best in evidence-based research, education, practice, and service to promote optimal health and well-being across the life-course of women, children, families, and communities locally and globally.

 The Chiles Center is a multidisciplinary, community-engaged catalyst promoting optimal health and well-being across the life course of women, children, families, and communities; by conducting cutting-edge research, applying evidence-based practices and approaches, delivering education, and guiding change through service and partnership.

 We value research, policies, and practices that promote the health and well-being of women, children, families and communities.

 We value ethical conduct in our professional relationships and transparency in the creation and dissemination of exceptional work products.

 We value and respect differences within and across cultures, families, institutions, and communities and aim to achieve health equity for all.